 The Rising Importance of Patient-Reported Outcomes in Dermatology Research

-Patient-reported outcomes are becoming essential in dermatology research, enhancing treatment efficacy and patient satisfaction.
+Patient-reported outcomes are becoming essential in dermatology research, enhancing clinical trials and improving patient care.